Phones · Resale guide

 Essential Checks

-- Check IMEI (*#06#) and verify it matches Settings > About > IMEI — Mismatches mean the motherboard was likely replaced, which can be a red flag for stolen parts or a “Frankenstein” phone.
+- Check IMEI (*#06#) and verify it matches Settings > About > IMEI — If they don’t match, the motherboard might have been replaced, a red flag.

-- Test all physical buttons — power, volume up/down.
-Ensure they have a satisfying click and respond immediately.
+- Test all buttons — Power, volume up/down.
+Ensure they feel clicky and responsive, not mushy or stuck.

-- Test front and back cameras — take photos and videos, check for dust spots, focus issues, and OIS wobble (if applicable).
+- Test front and back cameras — Open the camera app, switch between lenses, record a short video.
+Check for dust spots, focus issues, and ensure OIS is working if available.

-- Verify the fingerprint sensor works reliably on the first try.
-Register your finger to confirm.
+- Verify fingerprint sensor works on first try — Register your finger and test multiple times for accuracy and speed.

-- Check if Google FRP (Factory Reset Protection) is removed — perform a factory reset in front of the seller and ensure it allows you to set up the device as new without asking for a previous Google account.
+- Check if Google FRP (Factory Reset Protection) is removed — Ask the seller to perform a factory reset in front of you and then try setting up the device as new.
+If it asks for the previous Google account, walk away.

-- Test the charging port — try plugging in the charger and gently wiggling the cable.
-It should feel snug and charge consistently.
+- Test charging port — Plug in a charger and gently wiggle the cable.
+It should charge consistently without losing connection.

-- Check for water damage — pull out the SIM tray and look inside the slot with a flashlight.
-If the small white/silver sticker (Liquid Contact Indicator) is pink or red, the phone has had significant water contact.
+- Check for water damage — Look in the SIM tray slot for a small white/silver sticker (Liquid Contact Indicator).
+If it’s pink or red, the phone has had significant water contact.

 |---|---|